zsunberg/CU-Computational-Methods-Planning/textbooks.md

-- *Numerical Methods for Engineers*, Chapra and Canale
+- CC: *Numerical Methods for Engineers*, Chapra and Canale
     - From original course proposal
     - Only a paperback international version is available on Amazon
-- *Applied Numberical Methods with MATLAB*, Chapra
+- Ch: *Applied Numerical Methods with MATLAB*, Chapra
+    - John gave me a copy
-- *Applied Numerical Analysis*, Gerald and Wheatley
+- GW: *Applied Numerical Analysis*, Gerald and Wheatley
     - From Zach's undergraduate
+    - Weak on regression